-- 1. Each receipt must contain proof of purchase, showing what was purchased, showing and when the purchase was made.
-Receipts, credit cards clips, or bank statements without the accompanying receipt showing the detailed line by line itemization will not be accepted.
-They may only be used as a back-up for proof of payment. - 2.
-Purchases must have "Proof of payment."
-An invoice without proof of payment in not considered a receipt.
-However, an invoice paired with a credit card receipt or cancelled check showing the proof of payment with proper details will be accepted.
-Purchases must have "Proof of payment." - Must provide the following: (1) name, date/date range, location of the receipt/expense, (2) justification, (3) proof of attendance, and (4) fund being used, if applicable.
-Abbreviations/acronyms (i.e. ACP) are not acceptable. - 4.
-Receipts must be placed in chronological order by date and expense type. - 5.
-Receipt must be itemized (show items purchased).
-Show full receipt purchase details from top showing store name to the bottom showing proof of payment, time, and date. - 6.
-Receipts longer than letter page size, cut the receipt in half and place side by side on the same page. - 7.
-Unreasonable or excessive gratuity are not reimbursable
+- 1. Each receipt must be itemized showing the items purchased for up to the allowable amount. - 2.
+Trainees must provide a purchase receipt with details showing store name, proof of payment, time, and date. - 3.
+Credit cards slips, or bank statements may only be used as a back-up for proof of payment.

-- 8. Expenses covered by a third party are not reimbursable. - 9.
+- 4. Purchases must have "Proof of payment."
+Proof of payment generally refers to any document that confirms a payment has been made.
+Common examples include receipts, bank statements, and payment confirmations.
+These documents serve as evidence that funds have been transferred from one party to another. - 5.
+Trainees must provide the following: (1) trainee name, name of rotation, date/date range, address/city of the receipt/expense, (2) justification, (3) proof of attendance, and (4) fund being used, if applicable.
+Abbreviations/acronyms (i.e. ACP) are not acceptable.
+For rotations include a screenshot of your schedule in Amion. - 6.
+Receipts must be placed in chronological order by date and expense type. - 7.
+Receipts longer than letter page size, cut the receipt in half and place side by side on the same page. - 8.
+Unreasonable or excessive gratuity are not reimbursable - 9.
+Expenses covered by a third party are not reimbursable. - 10.
 Proof of Delivery must show the actual delivery tracking status as "Delivered" and not a photo of the item or packing slip.
 Proof of Pick-up when applicable.
-For example; an online order picked up at store. - 10.
+For example; an online order picked up at store. - 11.
 For Conferences or other events, you must provide justification and proof of attendance, agenda/dates, and location.
-If presented, show proof of acceptance. - 11.
-When receipts include guest other than the physician seeking reimbursement, the receipt submitted must identify those items for which the physician is requesting reimbursement or the total expense may be divided by the number of parties to estimate the physician's expense. - 12.
-Easy to read (CLEAR and not too small) - 13.
+If presented, show proof of acceptance. - 12.
+When receipts include guest other than the physician seeking reimbursement, the receipt submitted must identify those items for which the physician is requesting reimbursement or the total expense may be divided by the number of parties/meals to estimate the physician's expense. - 13.
+Easy to read (CLEAR and not too small, faded or blurry). - 14.
 No paper/loose receipts accepted.
-Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 14.
-If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background. - 15.
-Provide name of fund it should be paid out of. - 16.
-If your receipts are e-mailed to you, you can forward it to the GME Finance Coordinator with a small description on what it is for and any additional information related to the expense. - 17.
-SCAN all receipts/documents into one File, if possible.
-(Recommend using the NOTES App on your iPhone or scanning app). - 18.
-E-mail PDF/WORD doc to the GME Finance Coordinator gmepayments@eisenhowerhealth.org.
+Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 15.
+If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background. - 16.
+Provide name of fund it should be paid out of. - 17.
+If your receipts are e-mailed to you, you can forward it to the GME Finance Analyst with all required information, a small description on what it is for and any additional information related to the expense. - 18.
+SCAN all receipts/documents into one file, if possible.
+(Recommend using the NOTES App on your iPhone or scanning app). - 19.
+E-mail PDF/WORD doc to the GME Finance Analyst at gmepayments@eisenhowerhealth.org.